TECH

 What is Wibree?

-Wibree is a technology with extremely low power consumption and a 10-meter range which is known as the first version of modern Bluetooth Low Energy.
+Wibree is a technology with extremely low power consumption and a 10-meter range which is known as the first version of Low Energy Bluetooth.
 In 2009 it was rebranded as Bluetooth Low Energy and still functions under this name.

-Bluetooth of any type plays a crucial role in developing and connecting IoT applications
+Bluetooth plays a crucial role in developing and connecting IoT applications, such as smartwatches

 Bluetooth of any type plays a crucial role in developing and connecting IoT applications (image by Josh Warren)

 • Accessibility.
-Nowadays almost every smartphone has an integrated BLE module making features of wireless low energy connection wide open for every smartphone-like device owner.
-Besides, Bluetooth Low Energy is popular for integration in devices that don’t require any apps for maintaining quality connections with various products.
-Hence, its accessibility is not only defined by being integrated into smartphones and tablets.
+Nowadays almost every phone has an integrated BLE module making features of wireless connection wide open for every smartphone-like device owner.
+Besides, Bluetooth Low Energy technology is compatible with integration in devices that don’t require any apps for maintaining quality connections with various products.
+Hence, its accessibility is not only defined by being integrated into phones and tablets.

 • Low power requirements.
-Along with sending small amounts of data, there’s another thing that lets BLE be the lowest power consumer amongst the candidates.
-Key optimization is achieved by keeping the signal transmission off whenever it’s not used.
+Along with transmitting data in small amounts, there’s another thing that lets BLE be the lowest power consumer amongst the candidates.
+Key optimization in conserving power is achieved by keeping the signal transmission off whenever it’s not used.

 • Low elements cost.
 Among the BLE analogues the original technology boasts with low prices for chipsets, modules, and other components.
-Thus granting a low general cost for the development to surpass any competitor existing.
+Thus granting a cost effective option for the development to surpass any competitor existing.

 • Free specification documents.
 The most notable advantage of Bluetooth Low Energy is that any specification document you may need can be easily found and downloaded from the official Bluetooth website.
 While some technologies require considerable payment for access to the documentation, BLE shows you that it is free to use for everyone.

 • Low data rate.
-Bluetooth Low Energy can not be used to achieve data rates of more than 1 or 2 Mbps as, for example, cellular and wifi technologies can handle.
-One of the causes is the requirement of Bluetooth specification for a 150 ms gap between the packet transmission along with the transmission power being dependent on the connection range.
+Bluetooth Low Energy can’t be used to transfer data of more than Bluetooth basic rate of 1 or 2 Mbps as, for example, cellular and wifi technologies can handle.
+One of the causes is the requirement of Bluetooth Low Energy specification for a 150 ms signal gap between the packet transmission along with the transmission power being dependent on the connection range.

 An example of BLE application to control heat level of the infra-heated vest